michel-pi/michel-pi.github.io/_posts/2020-06-01-harmony-detection.md

 ### Detecting strings

-Another simple approach to detect the usage of MonoMod or Harmony is to detect text within the loaded modules in our application.
+Another simple approach to detect the usage of MonoMod or Harmony is to search the text (strings) within loaded modules in our application.

 I came up with the following lists of strings which were the most obvious candidates for me.